 Market value per share is the current value of the stock.
-This is the price at which market values the stock.
+This is the price at which the market values the stock.
 For example, if a stock is trading at a share price of Rs 100, then this is the market value per share of that company.
 The market value per share of a company fluctuates continuously throughout the trading time period.

-Further, the total market value of a company, also referred as the market capitalization of the public company, is calculated by multiplying the current share price of the company by its total outstanding shares.
+Further, the total market value of a company, also referred to as the market capitalization of the public company, is calculated by multiplying the current share price of the company by its total outstanding shares.

 — Face Value

 Face value (also known as par value) is the value of a company listed in its books and share certificate.
 The company decides the face value when it offers shares at the time of issuance.
 The face value of a share is fixed (until the company decides to split or reverse-split the shares).